 Just like last time, this blog post is in digest format, where I’ll give you a brief description of the topic at hand, and links to supporting material, as necessary.
 So without further Adieu, let's get started!

-With thanks to: Tom Kopchak and Tim Baldwin for their contributions.
+With thanks to: Tom Kopchak for his contributions.

-An article published recently in Vice/Motherboard highlights a security nightmare in one of the most unlikely of places: farm tractors.
+An article published recently in Vice/Motherboard (Note: Broken links are not being removed as we wish to uphold the intent of this post.) highlights a security nightmare in one of the most unlikely of places: farm tractors.
 Apparently, tractor hacking is becoming more and more common due to manufacturers, such as John Deere, implementing firmware restrictions that are only allowing parts and services to be performed by authorized dealers with factory-sanctioned tools.
 In some cases, nearly any repair, or part, requires a download from the manufacturer to operate.

 If this makes you think of restrictions placed on other consumer technology, you’re absolutely correct.
 So, the next time you look at a tractor, just think of it as a 30,000 pound printer...
 A printer that’s entirely responsible for the livelihood and viability of a farmer’s business.